mikeoc61/currency_monitor/README.md

 free tier, price quotes are guaranteed to be no more than 60 minutes old.
 More frequent updates are available at higher price tiers.

+Note: Primary change to this 2.0 version is that I used Bootstrap to make the Currency Abbreviations Definition section a collapsable button.

 The initial or default basket of currencies is configurable and up to 168 currencies can be added.